-At Gresham's we aim to provide the best possible Learning Support facilities within our boundaries for all the pupils who may need this service.
+At Gresham's we aim to provide the best possible Learning Support for all the pupils who may need this service.
 Every pupil is an individual and each one will require help tailored to their particular needs, which will be adapted accordingly as these evolve and progress is made.
-The Learning Support department is an important and essential part of the school, providing the much needed and expert back-up for all pupils who experience or develop specific learning difficulties.
+The Learning Support department is an important and essential part of the School, providing much needed and expert support for all pupils who experience or develop specific learning difficulties